oracle-livelabs/pts/ac-with-ucp/lab2-configure-env/lab2-configure-env.md

     * It is necessary to **open TCP port 1521** in the VCN to allow the demo application to connect to the database.
 We can do this by configuring a **Network Security Group Rule** and adding the NSG to the database.

     <if type="sandbox">
-    * *As you are running this workshop in a sandbox, this configuration has already been done automatically, but you should still follow the instructions in this task to review and understand what was done.*
+    * *As you are running this workshop in a sandbox environment, the configuration of the Virtual Cloud Network, Network Security Group, and the association between the NSG and the database have been completed automatically.
+For a better understanding of what was done, follow the instructions in this task without actually creating these components.
+Changing them will result in errors throughout the workshop.*
     </if>

     * From the Oracle Cloud web console, go to **Networking** and select your VCN.
 It should be named **VCN-DEMORAC**.